 Options include: La Brea Bakery, Naples Ristorante e Bar, Catal, Uva Bar & Cafe, Ballast Point Brewing Co, Black Tap Craft Burgers & Shakes, Splitsville (bowling alley and restaurant), Tortilla Jo’s, and Ralph Brennan’s Jazz Kitchen.

-Quick serve dining locations include: Jamba, Wetzel’s Pretzels, Salt and Straw, Starbucks (two locations), Sprinkles, and Earl of Sandwich.
+Quick serve dining locations include: Jamba, Wetzel’s Pretzels, Salt and Straw, Starbucks, and Sprinkles.

 Don’t forget to pick up some of your favorite Disneyland treats at Marceline’s Confectionary before you head out!